SheCodesAustralia/multicoder-turtorial/content/Birds/3_making_them_move.md

 {{% notice warning %}}

 You're in competition with the teammate working on Myrtle.
-They may or may not have already added the following code snippet.
+They may or may not have already completed the `move_forward()` function.

 {{% /notice %}}